 Sirloin Steak

-Sirloins are from the top portion of the rib eye and are very delicious.
-They are usually served medium rare, but can be cooked well done if desired.
 Sirloins are often paired with other cuts like rib eyes or strip steaks, making them an ideal choice for a romantic stir fry dinner.

 Click here to shop the best steaks for a stir fry, delivered straight to your doorstep!